Hugo

 2. mathematics support is a dumpster fire

-3. when hugo is used as a backend to other things (quarto, blogdown) it is only the stock/default hugo which does not include the powerful plugins or community support.
+3. when hugo is used as a backend to other things (quarto, blogdown) we have access to only the stock/default hugo, which does not include the powerful plugins.

 For 4 years or so there has been an argument about hugo and math support.
-The current settlement is that it can work natively but that is tedious, and there are extensions that make it not terrible (goldmark-mathjax) but they are not where you need them (e.g. not supported by standard hosts) i.e. it is ginding low-level friction and irritating hacks.
-In Add MathJax build support -- post-hugo processing · Issue #6694 · gohugoio/hugo, shreevatsa summarises:
+The current settlement is that it can work natively but that is tedious, and there are extensions that make it not terrible (goldmark-mathjax) but they are not where you need them (e.g. not supported by standard hosts) i.e. using mathematics in hugo is grinding low-level friction and irritating hacks.
+In Add MathJax build support – post-hugo processing · Issue #6694 · gohugoio/hugo, shreevatsa summarises:

 (at least) two issues are mixed up here: